Important notice regarding CCP

 - Summary of Activities

-Additional evidence in support of the information you have provided in your reflective practice review may be requested by the Competence Committee; but, not required for submission at this time.
+Additional evidence in support of the information the member provided in their reflective practice review may be requested by the Competence Committee.

 Any required follow up with respect to the member’s audit result will be done through the Director of Education as delegated by the Competence Committee.